 Subject: Transfer of Families from CalWORKs Stage 1 to CalWORKs Stage 2 Child Care

 Expires: Until Rescinded

 Authority: California Education Code Section 8350(b) and California Code of Regulations, Title 5, Education, sections 18118, 18409, 18410, 18412, 18415, and 18418

 Attention: Executive Directors and Program Directors of Alternative Payment Programs with CalWORKs Stage 2 Contracts

 The purpose of this Management Bulletin is to clarify the process by which families receiving CalWORKs Stage 1 (Stage 1) child care transfer into the CalWORKs Stage 2 (Stage 2) child care program.

-In 2001, the California Department of Education, Child Development Division filed regulations that directed Alternative Payment Programs (APP) in the administration of Stage 2 child care.
+In 2001, the California Department of Education, Early Education and Support Division filed regulations that directed Alternative Payment Programs (APP) in the administration of Stage 2 child care.
 These regulations clarified the process by which families receiving Stage 1 child care administrated by county welfare departments would transfer into Stage 2.

 California Education Code (EC) Section 8350 et seq. established the three stages of child care for CalWORKs recipients and former recipients.
 The statute states in part that “it is the intent of the Legislature that families experience no break in their child care services due to a transition between the three stages of child care services.”
 (EC 8350(b).)

 California Code of Regulations, Title 5 (5 CCR), Education, Section 18409, clarifies the transfer process by which families move from Stage 1 to Stage 2.
 The regulations specify that the sending Stage 1 program must provide nine data elements to the receiving Stage 2 contractor.